 2.03 If C tone is generated, a coin or coins must be deposited.
 When a coin is detected by relay CG, operation of the ground isolation test is initiated.
 Note that during this test the release of SHF will not advance the circuit to the test selection state (indicated by interrupted dial tone) since relay PS is released.
-The ground isolation test begins when relay CG operates, which operates relay CGA, which in turn, locks up.
-Relay CGA operated starts timer TMR3 (FS 6), which counts for 100 ms. Also, relay CGA operated connects the 20 mA current source to the ring through the CGA-8 make-contacts, the PS-1 $\,$ break-contacts, CPT-2-make-contact, and RTT-8-break-contact.
+The ground isolation test begins when relay CG ground isolation test begins when relay (6 operates, operating relay CGA which locks up.
+Relay CGA operated starts timer TMR3 (FS 6), which times for 100 ms. Also, relay CGA operated connects the 20 mA current source to the ring through the CGA-8 make-contacts and the PS-1 breakcontacts.
 This should operate the ground removal relay.
 If the ground is removed, the CG relay releases.
 If the ground remains, the CG relay remains operated.
-When TMR3 operates it operates the RTN relay and the BP relay via the GO lead.
+When TMR3 operates it operates the RTN When TMR3 operates it operates the RTN relay and the BP relay via the GO lead.
 During the operate time of TMR3, the continuity path provided by the No. 3 transfer contact interrogates the state of the CG relay.
 If relay CG is operated, a ground causes latching transistor Q1 to operate and latch; otherwise, latching transistor Q1 remains unoperated.
-When BP operates, it transmits either one beep or two beeps depending upon whether the BP1 or both the BP1 and BP2 leads are connected to -48 volts.
-The 3P relay, upon completion of the one-or-two-beep answer, releases and operates relay ON, which releases relay CPT.
+When BP operates, it transmits either one beep or two beeps depending upon whether the BP1 or both the BP1 and BP2 leads are connected to both the BP1 and BP2 leads are connected to -48 volts.
+The BP relay, upon completion of the one-beep or 2-beep answer, releases and operates relay ON which releases relay CPT.
 The ON relay operated will operate the PS relay, which locks up and remains operated for the remainder of the tests.
 When relay ON is operated, the circuit is prepared to accept dialed digits.

-2.04 Operation With PS Operated (No Ground Isolation Test): When relay CPT operates, timer TM1 starts timing for 300 ms, and -48 volts is connected to the tip to drop a single nickel if present.
+2.04 Operation With PS Operated (No Ground Isolation Test): When relay CPT operates, timer TM1 starts timing for 800 ms, and -48 volts is connected to the tip to drop a single nickel if present.

 The ring is connected to ground during this time.
 At the end of 800 ms, relay TMR1 operates.
 If a coin is not present, relay CG remains released and C tone is transmitted as outlined above.
-During this time, it is possible to operate the ON relay by flashing the switch hook.
+During this time, it is possible to operate the ON relay by flashing the switchhook.
 This releases the CPT relay and returns interrupted dial tone, indicating that a new test is to be selected by dialing a digit.
 This occurs as follows.
-Relay SHF is connected to the line by operation of TMR1 and remains operated.
+Relay SHF is connected to the line by operation of TMR1, and remains operated.
 If the tip and the ring are open for greater than 20 ms, relay SHF releases and operates relay AUX3.
-When the switch hook is released, SHF reoperates and, through the AUX3 makecontact, operates relay ON, which releases relay CPT.
-This removes C tone and sends interrupted dial tone, requesting a new tigit.
+When the switchhook is released, SHF will reoperate and, through the AUX3 makecontact, operates relay ON, which releases relay CPT.
+This removes C tone and sends interrupted dial tone, requesting a new digit.